Ratna Sarumpaet: Politics

 On 23 July 2008, while Jamila was in production, Sarumpaet nominated herself as an independent presidential candidate in the 2009 elections.
-She attempted to raise funding through selling "stocks" in her campaign through Akar Indonesia, established especially for the campaign; according to Sarumpaet, the technique was meant to show that people who were not wealthy could run for president.
+She attempted to raise funding by selling "stocks" in her campaign through Akar Indonesia, established especially for the campaign; according to Sarumpaet, the technique was meant to show that people who were not wealthy could run for president.
 She did not make it to the ballot after the Constitutional Court of Indonesia ruled that independent candidates are not allowed to run.

 In June 2014, Sarumpaet was upset by a Time magazine article that criticized a music video with Nazi overtones made by Indonesian rock singer Ahmad Dhani in support of 2014 presidential candidate Prabowo Subianto and his running mate Hatta Rajasa.
 The article, headlined "This Indonesian Nazi Video Is One of the Worst Pieces of Political Campaigning Ever", was written by reporter Yenni Kwok.
 On Twitter, Sarumpaet accused Kwok of humiliating Indonesia by making a false report on a survey on CNN.
-She also mentioned Kwok's Chinese ethnicity and her former address, and posted a photo of Kwok and her child.
+She also mentioned Kwok's Chinese ethnicity and her former address and posted a photo of Kwok and her child.
 Kwok said Sarumpaet's actions went "beyond bullying" and asked her to remove the photo or face legal action.
 Sarumpaet subsequently deleted the photo.